The CEO. Better Marketing

 Improving marketing is all about stealing share

 Every company claims to want to grow market share and I believe all of them want to.
 The question then arises, “Why do most fail?”
+Is the answer in only improving marketing?

 I will address those issues here and focus on why the CEO needs to be not only involved in the process, but actually spearhead it.